domRiddle/ASF/Escrow.md

 **Q:** How to remove ASF 2FA?

 **A:** Simply stop ASF and remove associated ```BotName.db``` of the bot with linked ASF 2FA you want to remove.
 This option will remove associated imported 2FA with ASF, but will NOT delink your authenticator.
-If you instead want to delink your authenticator, apart from removing it from ASF (firstly), you should delink it in authenticator of your choice (Android, SDA or WinAuth), or - if you can't for some reason, use revocation code that you received during linkling that authenticator, on the Steam website.
+If you instead want to delink your authenticator, apart from removing it from ASF (firstly), you should delink it in authenticator of your choice (Android, iOS, SDA or WinAuth), or - if you can't for some reason, use revocation code that you received during linkling that authenticator, on the Steam website.

 ***

 **Q:** I linked authenticator in SDA/WinAuth, then imported to ASF.
 Can I now delink it and link it again on my phone?

 **A:** **No**.
 ASF **imports** your authenticator data in order to use it.
 If you delink your authenticator then you'll also cause ASF 2FA to stop functioning, regardless if you remove it firstly like stated in above question or not.
 If you want to use your authenticator on both your phone and ASF (plus optionally in SDA/WinAuth), then you'll need to **import** your authenticator from your phone, and not create new one in SDA/WinAuth.
 You can have only **one** linked authenticator, that's why ASF **imports** that authenticator and it's data in order to use it as ASF 2FA - it's **the same** authenticator, just existing in two places.
 If you decide to delink your mobile authenticator credentials - regardless in which way, ASF 2FA will stop working, as previously copied mobile authenticator credentials will no longer be valid.
-In order to use ASF 2FA together with authenticator on your phone, you must import it from Android, which is described above.
+In order to use ASF 2FA together with authenticator on your phone, you must import it from Android/iOS, which is described above.

 ***